Wallace-Watler/java-mcts/README.md

 ### Multiple-observer Information Set MCTS
 A variant of MCTS that is effective on games of imperfect information, where knowledge of the game state can vary between each player.
-Furthermore, a player's actions may be only partially visible to other players or even completely hidden.
+Furthermore, a player's actions may be partially or completely hidden from other players.
 Simultaneous actions can be modeled as sequential actions that are hidden from all other players until some event reveals them at once.
-Examples of games in this category are hearts, cribbage, and, poker.
+Examples of games in this category are hearts, cribbage, and poker.

 #### Usage
 TODO

 ## Planned features
+- Root parallelization
-- Chance nodes and transposition tables for closed loop MCTS
+- Transposition tables for closed loop MCTS
 - Tools for modeling information sets